LudgerHennersdorf/Hexer-Translations/README.md

 ---

 Again: If you can help improve them, your contributions are greatly appreciated!
+Have a look at the issue page.